WassimZm/STT-Breton-language/Biblio_exploration/Duval-Guennoc.md

 * It is a library that offers the ability of using pre-trained models for speech recognition.
 * It supports python and some other programming languages.
 ### Kaldi
-* It is a complex lowlevel toolkit that offers a collection of tools such as : audio processing and feature extraction.
+* It is a complex low-level toolkit that offers a collection of tools such as : audio processing and feature extraction.
 * It provides the core algorithm to build speech-to-text systems from scratch.